ASEH 2023 CALL FOR PROPOSALS NOW CLOSED!

 Submission proposal types include:

-● Complete Panels (three or four presenters and a session chair or three presenters, a commentator, and a session chair; a panel with three presenters and a chair may be asked to accommodate a fourth paper)
+● Complete Panels (three or four presenters and a session chair or three presenters, a commentator, and a session chair; a panel with three presenters and a chair may be asked to accommodate a fourth paper; complete panels can be a maximum of 5 people in any configuration of presenters commentators and chairs)

 ● Individual Papers (accepted papers will be placed in panels; presentations are limited to 15 minutes, be sure to check out the Open Sessions page to find potential co-panellists)